taskmonkey/central/README.md

 ## Known Bugs
 - Dropzone functionality is not implemented to a working state
 - Aside from the seeded users, additional users are entered as 'NULL' into the database (on new logins)
-- Projects and Tasks are seeded into the database, but they're not displayed on the webpage (shows zero projects/tasks)
+- Projects and Tasks are seeded into the database, but they're not displayed on the webpage (shows zero projects/tasks. possibly part of the issue where user is logged in as 'NULL')